By Steve & Tamami Laser

 Note: Features, specifications and launch timing for future U.S. market production models is subject to change without notice

-News source, photos and video courtesy of Nissan North America, Inc.
+News source and photos courtesy of Nissan North America, Inc.

 Story (text commentary) © 2020 CarNichiWa.com